Many students (some say as many as 50%) enter college undecided about their major.

-Reassure him that you understand how difficult this decision may be.
-Reassure him that with time he will find an answer.
-Encourage him to take some action to explore – both himself and the options available.
-Be honest with him if he asks your opinion, but remind him that this must be his decision.
+Reassure your student that you understand how difficult this decision may be, that with time they will find an answer.
+Encourage your student to take some action to explore — personal exploration as well as the options available.
+Be honest if your student asks your opinion, but remember that this must ultimately be your student’s decision.

-And then try to enjoy the process of watching him discover his place in the world.
+And then try to enjoy the process of watching your student discover their place in the world.

 Should Being Undecided About a Major Matter When Choosing a College?

 When Should My College Student Choose a Major?

 Should My Student Choose a Double Major in College?